 Certain items, such as the appraisal and title fees, are not included in this 2%.
 2% is strictly capped, and lender fees may not exceed this threshold.
 This can be an issue for smaller loan amounts.
 A Texas (a)(6) cash-out refinance with a loan amount under $100,000 may run into high-cost problems.
 Contact us for more information on the 2% FEE rule.

 We offer a full slate of NON-QM mortgage products.
 NON-QM mortgage products CAN be used to complete a Texas (a)(6) cash-out refinance.
 Please remember that the 2% rule still applies, and NON-QM loans have higher fees, so the loan amount usually needs to be above $175,000.
 NON-QM loan products are a great way to reset financially if you don’t fit into traditional lending guidelines.
 Mike Gracz is the NON-QM expert.
 Please reach out directly with any questions!

 Rate And Refinance Guidelines In Texas

 Closing and funding a refinance transaction with Gustan Cho Associates has never been easier.
 We have a seamless online application process.
-The first step to refinancing your property is to call Mike Gracz directly on 630-659-7644 or email [email protected] You and Mike will have a one-on-one refinance consultation going over your specific refinance transaction.
+The first step to refinancing your property is to call us at Gustan Cho Associates at 262-627-1965 or text us for a faster response.
+Or or email us at firstname.lastname@example.org.
+You will have a one-on-one refinance consultation going over your specific refinance transaction.